What Is an FNP in Nursing? A Family Nurse Practitioner Career Guide

 Written by Ann Real, BSN, RN Content Writer, IntelyCare

 According to the Association of American Medical Colleges, the U.S. is on track to face a shortfall of 17,800 to 48,000 primary care physicians by 2034.
-To address this impending shortage, many healthcare facilities are turning to FNPs.
-But what is an FNP, and how can they help to ease the primary care physician shortage?
+Many healthcare facilities are turning to FNPs to address this impending shortage and meet the anticipated demand.
+For patients of all ages, an FNP may be the primary care provider.

 What Is an FNP?
 Overview

-FNPs are uniquely known for their holistic approach to healthcare — they’re trained in addressing various health issues from mental health to physical illnesses.
+FNPs are uniquely known for their holistic approach to healthcare — they’re trained in addressing various health issues, from mental health to physical illnesses.
 Therefore, they can provide full-scope care to their patients, including educating patients about healthy lifestyle choices, offering emotional support, and considering the psychosocial aspects that may affect a patient’s health.

 While FNPs have a wide range of responsibilities, they can choose an area of specialty if they wish.
 They have the option to acquire extra certifications in specific areas like diabetes, pain, or obesity management and focus their practice accordingly.

-What Is an FNP?
-Duties and Responsibilities
+FNP Duties and Responsibilities

 • Assessment and diagnosis: Evaluating patient health through examinations and tests, diagnosing and treating various health conditions.